Sony NEX-6 vs Panasonic GX8

 Body comparison: Sony NEX-6 vs Panasonic GX8

 The side-by-side display below illustrates the physical size and weight of the Sony NEX-6 and the Panasonic GX8.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the NEX-6 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably larger (29 percent) than the Sony NEX-6.
 Moreover, the GX8 is substantially heavier (41 percent) than the NEX-6.
 It is noteworthy in this context that the GX8 is splash and dust-proof, while the NEX-6 does not feature any corresponding weather-sealing.